dphfox/Fusion/docs/tutorials/fundamentals/changing-children.md

 	[Children] = child
 }

-child:set(New "ScreenGui") -- changes the child from the folder to the screen gui
+child:set(New "ScreenGui" {}) -- changes the child from the folder to the screen gui

 ```